 She has been elected and/or appointed to a number of national boards including the National Executive Committee of the UK’s Political Studies Association (PSA) from 2012-16 and is also a member of the UK’s Kennedy Scholars Association.
 Currently, Cathy serves on the boards of Matrix, the Northern Ireland Science Industry Panel; Catalyst Inc (formerly the Northern Ireland Science Park); and the UK government’s advisory body on EU Exit, Universities, Research and Innovation chaired by universities and science minister Jo Johnson, among other things.

 Paul is responsible for leading, developing and overseeing the University’s strategies relating to the Education portfolio, including innovative approaches and new initiatives in educational opportunity, standards and development of taught programmes and a rewarding student learning experience.Read more Get in touch

 Professor Paul Bartholomew is the PVC Education.

+Paul had a clinical career in the NHS as a diagnostic radiographer before moving into higher education in 2001.
+Since then he has led on various aspects of learning and teaching and the enhancement of academic quality for the universities within which he has worked.
 Paul is a Principal Fellow of the Higher Education Academy and a National Teaching Fellow.
 His academic interests include curriculum design, programme approval, technology enhanced learning, student engagement and all aspects of academic professional development.
 His research interests have been centred on video-based discourse analysis, computer supported collaborative learning and academic professionalism.